 Unless you're returning a defective product, you want to make sure you're returning an item in the best condition possible so it could be resold.
 If you don't pack your item with all the tags and original packaging, it will likely just get thrown out.
 Remember that you need to adhere to a store's policy.
 And they're all a bit different.
 A gift receipt makes a return much easier and more likely that you'll get the most back in terms of cash or store credit.
 Here's what to know from some of the most popular retailers:

-Amazon will honor returns and exchanges for items shipped between November 1 and December 31 this year, so long as you return them by January 31, 2020.
+Amazon is extending its typical return window and allowing all items purchased between October 1 and December 31 to be returned until January 31, 2022.
 All you need is the 17-digit order number—if you don't have it, you'll have to contact Amazon for help processing the return.
 Then you log in to your Amazon account to start a gift return and choose a return shipping method (or select your nearest Amazon locker).
 The return will be authorized, and the authorization will have to be printed and sent with the item.
 You'll receive the cost of the item as a digital Amazon gift card.
 Of course, this applies for products from Amazon proper.
 If the item was purchased from a third-party seller, you (or gift-giver) would likely need to contact the seller for a refund.

-Best Buy accepts most products that were bought between November 1 and December 31, 2019, so long as you return it by January 14, 2020.
+Best Buy is extending its return window for most products during the holidays.
+Items purchased before January 2 can be returned until January 16.
 Your best bet is to process a return in-store for a refund in store credit.
 For gifts returned by mail, you'll get a prepaid return label, but Best Buy sends an email notification to the gift giver and credits the original payment method.

 Target takes back new and unopened items if they're returned within 90 days of purchase (which should be acceptable from when your gift was bought).
-They'll also accept returns and exchanges on "electronics and entertainment items" purchased between November 1 and December 25; you have up to 30 days from December 26 to return these to a physical Target store or by mail.
+And this year, you'll be able to take advantage of an extended return window on electronics, entertainment products, and other items that typically have a shorter 30-day return window.
 Make sure to choose "refund by gift card" to avoid having the credit go back to the original payment method.